Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Funny, how most of us associate things with the first experience we have.

-It also has a more of a streamlined shape where the tip bends towards the back of the head and the snorkel body is flatter instead of round.
+It also has a more streamlined shape where the tip bends toward the back of the head and the snorkel body is flatter instead of round.

-And finally, it attaches to the head with a strap and not clumsily to a scuba mask (I opted into not wearing my snorkel when I scuba dive as it always just gets in the way).
+And finally, it attaches to the head with a strap and not clumsily to a scuba mask.
+(I stopped wearing mine while scuba diving because it always just got in the way.)

-Front mount snorkel is designed to help swimmer's technique and the snorkel can do this in several ways.
+Front mount snorkels are designed to help swimmer's technique and they can do this in several ways.

-Second, the snorkel serves as a sensory cue to keep one's head down while swimming.
-The swimmer can use the snorkel as a reminder to look at the bottom.
+2. Better head position: The snorkel serves as a sensory cue to keep your head down while swimming, a great reminder to look at the bottom.

 How do you actually breathe through the damn thing?